-- Q. I am the sole owner of my business.
+- Q. I am sole owner of a private law practice that is not reportable based on my limited disclosure category.
+However, some of the sources of income to my law practice are from reportable sources.
+Do I have to disclose this income? - A. Yes, even though the law practice is not reportable, reportable sources of income to the law practice of \$10,000 or more must be disclosed.
+This information would be disclosed on Schedule C with a note in the "comments" section indicating that the business entity is not a reportable investment.
+The note would be for informational purposes only; it is not a requirement. - Q. I am the sole owner of my business.
 Where do I disclose my income on Schedule A-2 or Schedule C? - A. Sources of income to a business in which you have an ownership interest of 10% or greater are disclosed on Schedule A-2.
-(See Reference Pamphlet, page 8.) - Q. My husband is a partner in a four-person firm where all of his business is based on his own billings and collections from various clients.
-How do I report my community property interest in this business and the income generated in this manner? - A. If your husband's investment in the firm is 10% or greater, disclose 100% of his share of the business on Schedule A-2, Part 1 and 50% of his income on Schedule A-2, Parts 2 and 3.
-For example, a client of your husband's must be a source of at least \$20,000 during the reporting period before the client's name is reported. - Q. How do I disclose my spouse's or registered domestic partner's salary? - A. Report the name of the employer as a source of income on Schedule C. - Q. I am a doctor.
+(See Reference Pamphlet, page 8.) - Q. My spouse is a partner in a four-person firm where all of their business is based on their own billings and collections from various clients.
+How do I report my community property interest in this business and the income generated in this manner? - A. If your spouse's investment in the firm is 10% or greater, disclose 100% of your spouse's share of the business on Schedule A-2, Part 1 and 50% of your spouse's income on Schedule A-2, Parts 2 and 3.
+For example, a client of your spouse's must be a source of at least \$20,000 during the reporting period before the client's name is reported. - Q. How do I disclose my spouse's or registered domestic partner's salary? - A. Report the name of the employer as a source of income on Schedule C. - Q. I am a doctor.
 For purposes of reporting \$10,000 sources of income on Schedule A-2, Part 3, are the patients or their insurance carriers considered sources of income? - A. If your patients exercise sufficient control by selecting you instead of other doctors, then your patients, rather than their insurance carriers, are sources of income to you.
-(See Reference Pamphlet, page 14.) - Q. I received a loan from my grandfather to purchase my home.
+(See Reference Pamphlet, page 14.)

+- Q. I received a loan from my grandfather to purchase my home.
 Is this loan reportable? - A. No. Loans received from family members are not reportable. - Q. Many years ago, I loaned my parents several thousand dollars, which they paid back this year.
 Do I need to report this loan repayment on my Form 700? - A. No. Payments received on a loan made to a family member are not reportable.